- Search The Registry

 - My Account

 *On this date in 1909 “Chick” Webb was born.
-He was an African American drummer and bandleader.
+He was a Black drummer and bandleader.

 From Baltimore, William Henry “Chick” Webb first played in a local children’s orchestra, and in his teens played in bands working on local riverboats.
 Webb moved to New York in 1925 and performed with Edgar Dowell prior to forming his own group, which was the featured attraction at the Savoy Ballroom in Harlem by 1927.